Monday, January 28, 2019

 First stop was Oskar Blues, and we sat outside to enjoy the glorious weather.

-I love these giant garage door style windows that open onto decks where folks can sit outside. {Taking note of such things for Highlands} The day was young (5 p.m) so we decided to hit Celis as well.
+I love these giant garage door style windows that open onto decks where folks can sit outside.
+The day was young so we decided to visit Celis as well.

 Celis has one of my favorite beers - the oatmeal stout.